 The stadium has been designed as a uniform bowl that will have three major tiers.
 The design is to maximise the atmosphere inside the arena.
 There is the capability to increase the capacity by 10,000 in the future within the existing structure design.

 Stadium Australia Operations, the operators of ANZ Stadium in Sydney, was announced as the preferred operator for the venue, with the contract to be finalised over the next couple of months.
-The construction is 36 per cent complete.
+This shows the construction when it was 36 per cent complete.

 The venue will have a lightweight fabric roof that will cover 85 per cent of the 60,000 seats.
 The roof will be illuminated in the home team's colours during AFL games using LED lighting.
 Fremantle and West Coast will have dedicated change rooms.
 The Dockers' rooms will be located on the north-west side of the venue while the Eagles' rooms will be situated on the north-east side.